-According to the CDC an estimated 76 million illnesses, 325,000 hospitalizations, and 5,000 deaths each year may be associated with microorganisms in food.
+According to the CDC on Dec.
+15, 2010 an estimated 48 million illnesses, 128,000 hospitalizations, and 3,000 deaths each year may be associated with microorganisms in food.
 Hospitalizations due to foodborne illnesses are estimated to cost over \$3 billion each year.
-The FDA estimates the cost of lost productivity is estimated at between \$20 billion and \$40 billion each year.
+The FDA estimates the cost of lost productivity is at between \$20 billion and \$40 billion each year.
 In addition to acute illness, some microorganisms can cause delayed or chronic illness.
 Food borne chemical contaminants may cause chronic rather than acute problems, and specific estimates of their impact on health and the economy are not available.